 Order The Big Book of Dashboards Today

-Order your copy of The Big Book of Dashboards today with this link that supports both me and the authors.
-Also, comment on the LinkedIn post below for a chance to enter our book giveaway.
+Order your copy of The Big Book of Dashboards (BBoD) today with this link that supports both me and the authors.
+Also, comment on my LinkedIn post below for a chance to enter our book giveaway.
 Happy reading!

 Follow me on Twitter and LinkedIn for more insights, and don’t forget to check out my new book Decisively Digital: From Creating a Culture to Designing Strategy, which dives deep into digital transformation.